ran-codes/ran-codes.github.io/README.md

 ### Resume

 This is currently dated to 2025-09-18 version.
+Note we edit resumes in https://www.junian.dev/markdown-resume/.